When I started selling my art there was no internet. OMG.

 Your Own Art Gallery Website

 Hi, Shopify.
 I heart you.
-So do many other online sellers I know, and for good reason, They are easy to use, reliable, and work seamlessly with other apps and programs (I use them with Printful and to sell my own artwork).
+So do many other online sellers I know, and for good reason, They are easy to use, reliable, and work seamlessly with other apps and programs.

 Many people use and love it; I just found it to be too stressful for my little self.